Afghan police say Kabul mosque bombing kills 12 worshipers

 The relentless violence comes as the U.S. and allied NATO forces continue with their final withdrawal from Afghanistan after nearly 20 years of war.

 Just this week the last of the U.S. troops left southern Kandahar Air Base, while some NATO troops still remained.
 At the war’s peak more than 30,000 U.S. troops were stationed in Kandahar, the Taliban heartland.
+Kandahar was the second largest U.S. base in Afghanistan after Bagram north of the Afghan capital.